Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Review your subscriptions (cancel unnecessary ones)

-By simply reviewing your communication expenses, you can save 5,000 to 10,000 yen per month.
+By simply reviewing your communication costs, you can save 5,000 to 10,000 yen per month.

 Tips for eating out less and saving money on food

-You can save a lot on food costs if you get creative.
+You can save a lot on food costs if you are a little creative.
 By cutting down on eating out and cooking more at home, you can save more than 10,000 yen a month.

 Tips for reducing food costs